O Jesus Light Of Bethlehem – Hymn Lyric

 So be thy judgment clear and bright;

-Then shall thy spirit, swift and free,
+Then thy spirit, swift and free,

 Be gifted with a keener sight,